Trip to Ajanta & Ellora Caves

 Day Two: The Rock Cut Indian Marvel

-You need to start your day as early as possible in order to beat the crowd and hence I started my day at 07:00 AM from my hotel.
-It took me 40 mins to reach Ellora Caves and another 30 minutes for a breakfast at Hotel Kailash next to the entry gate.
+You need to start your day as early as possible to beat the crowd, and hence, I started my day at 07:00 AM from my hotel.
+It took me 40 minutes to reach Ellora Caves and another 30 minutes for breakfast at Hotel Kailash next to the entry gate.

 Exploring Ellora Caves

-Dating back to 5th-10th-century C.E, Ellora caves are divided into 3 parts- Hindu Caves, Jain Caves and Buddhist Caves.
+Dating back to 5th-10th-century C.E., Ellora Caves are divided into 3 parts - Hindu Caves, Jain Caves and Buddhist Caves.
 Unlike Ajanta Caves, Ellora is believed to be visited by enthused travellers and royal personages.
-Locally named, Verul Leni, Ellora Caves is located on Aurangabad- Chalisgaon road, 30 km away from Aurangabad city.
+Locally named Verul Leni, Ellora Caves is located on the Aurangabad - Chalisgaon road, 30 km away from Aurangabad city.
 The cave is the largest single monolithic excavation in the world.
-One of the interesting parts of Ellora is the caves were built out of the volcanic basaltic formation of Maharashtra, also known as the Deccan Trap.
+One of the interesting parts of Ellora is the caves, which were built out of the volcanic basaltic formation of Maharashtra, also known as the Deccan Trap.
 As you move ahead to explore the caves, you’ll come across a glimpse of channels through which volcanic lava once flowed.
-The lava further gave rise to horizontal flows with vesicular traps beds.
+The lava further gave rise to horizontal flows with vesicular trap beds.

 Ellora was once the trade route connecting the western ports of the Arabian Sea like Kalyan, Chemula and island cities like Paithan, Ter and others.
-Ellora was excavated in three different forms- Buddhism, Brahmanism and Jainism, dated from 6th-7th century AD to 11th-12th AD.
-Presently, there are 100 caves, out of which 34 fall under famous tourist spots.
+Ellora was excavated in three different forms - Buddhism, Brahmanism and Jainism, dated from 6th-7th century AD to 11th-12th AD.
+Presently, there are 100 caves, out of which 34 are famous tourist spots.
 Caves 1-12 belong to Buddhists, 13-29 to Brahmanical and 30-34 to Jain.

 To explore Ellora Caves, you need a good amount of time.
 The artistic expression and architectural splendour are worth excavating.
-If you love investing time in exploring ancient art, then visit Cave no 10, 16, 21 and 32.
+If you love investing time in exploring ancient art, then visit Caves 10, 16, 21 and 32.
 These caves give a clear glimpse of Buddhism, Brahmanism and Jainism art.

-There are many more interesting facts that shouldn’t be missed to be known:
+There are many more interesting facts that shouldn’t be missed:

-• Hindu Caves: Comprising of 13-29 caves, they were built during 600-875 AD.
+Hindu Caves: Comprising 13-29 caves, they were built during 600 - 875 AD.
 Tourists exploring these caves will find sculptures of Apsaras.

-• Jain Caves: Comprising of 30-34 caves, they were built during 800 AD to 1000 AD and comprises images depicting Jain lords.
+Jain Caves: Comprising 30-34 caves, they were built between 800 -1000 AD and are comprised of images depicting Jain lords.

 It takes around 2 hours to explore the caves to their fullest.